Web & Knowledge Manager

 Vice President & Director of Programs

 Nadia Elokdah is an urbanist and design strategist with more than a decade working at the intersection of public systems and cultural practice.
+She currently serves as Vice President & Director of Programs at GIA.
 Most recently she served as special projects manager with the New York City Department of Cultural Affairs coordinating the City’s monuments commission.
 Prior, she served as coordinator in the development of the City’s first cultural plan, CreateNYC, in which she coordinated and led hundreds of engagements with a broad cross-section of the public, as well collaborating in the writing and production of the plan.
 She is devoted to civic engagement through culturally responsible, inclusive, and equitable design practice, exemplified in collaborations with the International Design Clinic, in.site collaborative, and Monuments Lab.
 Nadia is a trained architect and designer, researcher, professor, and published author, including Identity Crisis, a cultural exploration of urban planning through the hammam.
 She currently serves as steering committee member of the Women of Color in the Arts (WOCA) Non-Black POC Solidarity! into Action Committee.
 Nadia holds a Master of Arts in Theories of Urban Practice from Parsons School of Design and a BArch in Architecture from Temple University.

 Senior Development Manager

-Sylvia Jung was most recently manager of individual giving at Ballet Hispánico, where she strategized donor stewardship and communications.
+Sylvia Jung is Senior Development Manager with Grantmakers in the Arts.
+Priot to this role, she most recently served as manager of individual giving at Ballet Hispánico, where she strategized donor stewardship and communications.
 Previously, she served in development roles at Damon Runyon Cancer Research Foundation, Neighborhood Coalition for Shelter, and The New York Foundling.
 Sylvia is a longtime crisis hotline volunteer with the New York City Anti-Violence Project, and is proudly 100% a product of New York City public education.

 Director of Operations & Finance